RGraDev/cruise-ships/README.md

 A setSail() method which sets previous port property equal to the current port, and then sets the current port property equal to null

 A dock() method which sets the current port property equal to the next port in the itinerary, and adds the ship to that port

+## Testing

+Jest was used as the testing framework, with each class having its own test suite devoted to it

+Test doubles were used, to ensure each test suite was testing the functionality and behaviour specific to each particular class.

+The types of test doubles used were:

+* Mocks
+* Spies
+* Stubs